 6. City Green

 City Green is a 4-acre park in the middle of the pedestrian-friendly City Springs District in downtown Sandy Springs.
 It’s the perfect spot for a family picnic, a leisurely walk, or just a quick breath of fresh air.
 A broad, stroller-friendly pathway meanders through the green space, and shade bosque provides an escape from the sun, making for a nice place to stop for a snack or an al fresco lunch.
 During the summer City Green also features a kid-friendly splash pad, perfect for escaping the heat.

 In the evenings, the green space is an open air venue for seasonal events.
 Throughout the spring and summer, the park plays host to the City Green Live, a free concert series showcasing everything from funk to bluegrass.
 On Saturday mornings, City Green welcomes the Sandy Springs Farmers Market.
 Guests can shop for locally made products and fresh produce in an open and well spaced setting.

 7. Catch a Movie

 For a memorable film-going experience, catch a movie at The Springs Cinema & Taphouse.
 The recently renovated venue showcases everything from Hollywood blockbusters to independent films.
 The theater has an array of cushy comforts for theater-goers, including luxury recliners and heated seats.
 Of course, no trip to the movies is complete without a buttery bucket of popcorn, but The Springs Cinema & Taphouse goes one step further by offering an entire menu, complete with pizzas, wraps, sliders, and craft beers and drinks.
-The Springs Cinema & Taphouse is currently showing a mix of current and classic movies and are offering drive-in movies on the weekends.
-Guests must now purchase tickets through their app for contactless service.
-The app factors in buffer seats between guests.

 8. Picnic in the Park